-10) Has the proposer ever had a bond or surety cancelled or forfeited, or a contract with Nassau County or any other government entity terminated?

-and reason for such cancellation or forfeiture: or details regarding the termination (if a contract).
-YES N Ю Х lf yes, , state the name of bonding agency, (if a bond), date, amount of bond and re ason for such cance allation or forfeiture: or details regarding the termination (if a contract).

-11) Has the proposer, during the past seven years, been declared bankrupt?
-YES NO X If yes, state date, court jurisdiction, amount of liabilities and amount of assets

-12) In the past five years, has this business and/or any of its owners and/or officers and/or any affiliated business, been the subject of a criminal investigation and/or a civil anti-trust investigation by any federal, state or local prosecuting or investigative agency?
+- Has the proposer ever had a bond or surety cancelled or forfeited, or a contract with Nassau County or any other government entity terminated?
+YES [] NO [X] If yes, state the name of bonding agency, (if a bond), date, amount of bond and reason for such cancellation or forfeiture: or details regarding the termination (if a contract). - 11) Has the proposer, during the past seven years, been declared bankrupt?
+YES [] NO [X] If yes, state date, court jurisdiction, amount of liabilities and amount of assets - 12) In the past five years, has this business and/or any of its owners and/or officers and/or any affiliated business, been the subject of a criminal investigation and/or a civil anti-trust investigation by any federal, state or local prosecuting or investigative agency?
 And/or, in the past 5 years, have any owner and/or officer of any affiliated business been the subject of a criminal investigation and/or a civil anti-trust investigation by any federal, state or local prosecuting or investigative agency, where such investigation was related to activities performed at, for, or on behalf of an affiliated business.

-YES NO Х If yes, provide details for each such investigation, an explanation of the circums tances and correc tive action taken.
+YES [] NO [X] If yes, provide details for each such investigation, an explanation of the circumstances and corrective action taken.

 13) In the past 5 years, has this business and/or any of its owners and/or officers and/or any affiliated business been the subject of an investigation by any government agency, including but not limited to federal, state and local regulatory agencies?
-And/or, in the past 5 years, has any owner and/or officer of an affiliated business been the subject of an investigation by any government agency, including but not limited to federal, state and local regulatory agencies, for matters pertaining to that individual's position at or relationship to an affiliated business.
+And/or, in the past 5 years, has any owner and/or officer of an affiliated business been the subject of an investigation by any government agency, including but not limited to federal, state and local regulatory agencies been the subject of an investigation by any government agency, including but not limited to federal, state and local regulatory agencies, for matters pertaining to that individual's position at or relationship to an affiliated business.

-sES Х NO If yes, provide details for each such investigation, an explanation of the circum stance es and correc tive action taken.
+YES [X] NO [] If yes, provide details for each such investigation, an explanation of the circumstances and corrective action taken.

-To the extent that Moody's Corporation, or its affiliates, are parties to litigation that may have a material impact on the company's business, this is disclosed in the Moody's Corporation Annual Report, and if applicable its quarterly reports, all of which are available at http://ir.moodys.com.
-In addition, material litigation is summarized in Moody's Public filings filed with the SEC, which are also available on Moody's website on www.moodys.com.
+To the extent that Moody's Corporation, or its affiliates, are parties to litigation that may have a material impact on the company's business, this is disclosed in the Moody's Corporation Annual Report, and if applicable its quarterly reports, all of which are available here under the heading Financials.
+In addition, material litigation is summarized in Moody's public filings filed with the SEC, which are also available on Moody's website on https://ir.moodys.com/financials/sec-filings/default.aspx.
 For claims, litigation and proceedings and governmental investigations and inquires not related to income taxes, where it is both probable that a liability has been incurred and the amount of loss can be reasonably estimated, Moody's records liabilities in the consolidated financial statements and periodically adjusts these as appropriate.

-14) Has any current or former director, owner or officer or managerial employee of this business had, either before or during such person's employment, or since such employment if the charges pertained to events that allegedly occurred during the time of employment by the submitting business, and allegedly related to the conduct of that business:
+14) Has any current or former director, owner or officer or managerial employee of this business had, either before or during such person's employment, or since such employment if the charges pertained to events that allegedly occurred during the time of employment by the submitting business, and allegedly related to the conduct of that business: a) Any felony charge pending?